Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 # Property Methods & Instances
 ### callMethod(funcToRun:String, ?args:Array\<Dynamic\> = null)
-Calls a function from PlayState.
+Calls a function from a PlayState.

 - `funcToRun` - The function name from PlayState to be referenced.
 - `args` - An optional parameter, The argument(s) to be passed to the function; Default value: `nil`.

 ### callMethodFromClass(className:String, funcToRun:String, ?args:Array\<Dynamic\> = null)
-Calls a function from the specified class.
+Calls a function from a specified class.

 - `className` - The name of the class; Example: `LuaUtils`, `Conductor`, `CoolUtil`, etc.
 - `funcToRun` - The function name from the class to be referenced.
 - `args` - An optional parameter, The argument(s) to be passed to the function; Default value: `nil`.

 ### instanceArg(instanceName:String, ?className:String = null)
-Used in combination with callMethod/callMethodFromClass; Allows you to use objects as arguments.
+Used in combination with `callMethod()` or `callMethodFromClass()` functions; Allows you to use objects as arguments.

-- `instanceName` - The object name.
+- `instanceName` - The object name to be used.
 - `className` - An optional parameter, The class to get the object from.

 Example: